What to Do When Your Child or Nanny Is Sick

 - Tap into your community.
 Resources include the nearest community college or, if you go to one, your church or synagogue.
 The college might be able to refer you to reliable student nurses.
 Your minister or rabbi may have a list of willing helpers.
 Either way, meet the person before leaving your child with him or her for the day.

 - Take the day off.
 If you've earned enough vacation days, if you're allowed personal days, or if your company is liberal with sick days (and you can use them to care for your child), this may end up being your only choice.
 If you've used all your days off (or haven't earned any yet), see whether you can work something out with your boss: Offer to work extra hours during the week or weekend to make up for a day you take off to look after your child.

 - Work from home.
-In today's wired world, many employers allow their employees to telecommute now and then.
+In today's wired world, and especially since the pandemic, many employers allow their employees to telecommute.
 Just give a little thought to whether you can handle taking care of a sick child and getting your work done.

 CareGuide.
 Hiring the Right Nanny.

 Finding a Good Nanny.
 BabyCenter.com. https://www.babycenter.com/baby/childcare/how-to-f...